denis-beurive/go-notes/doc/json.md

 ### Nul values

-Sometimes, instead of a default value, you want fields to be assigned to the "`nil`" value.
+Sometimes, you want a key (within the target structure) to be assigned the value `nil`, if no corresponding key was found within the "_serialized input text_".

-This way, you can make the difference between the absence of value and a value which happens to have the "default value" (_even though, in this case, one could argue that there is no default value_).
+This way, you can make the difference between the absence and the presence of a key within the "_serialized input text_" (_even though, `nil` is a value_).

+In order to achieve this goal, we declare the value of the key as being a pointer which value is (pre)set to `nil` (prior to calling `json.Unmarshal`).
+The function `json.Unmarshal` properly handles the fact that the value is a pointer.

 ```go
 package main